BOOKS OF POETRY

 Mortality and Other Hassles

-- for more information, excerpts, & links for ordering, please scroll down
+- Scroll down for more information, excerpts, links, & ordering info.

 Poetry: Morphology